How to enable BitLocker without TPM on Windows 10

 It’s easy to make a feature – it’s harder to make a feature that can be tweaked in every way possible.

-By following our suggestions you should now be able to use your Bitlocker without any further issues.
+By following our suggestions, you can now use your Bitlocker without any further issues.
 Let us know which solution you used by leaving your feedback in the comments section below.